Rita Hayworth: Hiatus and return

 I was in Switzerland when they sent me the script for Affair in Trinidad and I threw it across the room.
 But I did the picture, and Pal Joey, too.
-I came back to Columbia because I wanted to work and first, see, I had to finish that goddamn contract, which is how Harry Cohn owned me!"
+I came back to Columbia because I wanted to work and first, see, I had to finish that goddamn contract, which is how Harry Cohn owned me!

 Nevertheless, the picture was highly publicized.
 Affair in Trinidad ended up grossing $1 million more than her previous blockbuster, Gilda.

 Hayworth continued to star in a string of successful pictures.
-In 1953, she had two films released: Salome with Charles Laughton and Stewart Granger, and Miss Sadie Thompson with José Ferrer and Aldo Ray.
-She was off the big screen for another four years, mainly because of a tumultuous marriage to the singer Dick Haymes.
+In 1953, she starred in two film releases: Salome with Charles Laughton and Stewart Granger, and Miss Sadie Thompson with José Ferrer and Aldo Ray.
+She did not act in film again for another four years, mainly because of a tumultuous marriage to the singer Dick Haymes.
 During her marriage to Haymes, she was involved in much negative publicity, which significantly lessened her appeal.
 In 1955, she sued Columbia Pictures to be released from her contract, but asked for her $150,000 salary, alleging that the filming failed to start on Joseph and His Brethren (1961) when agreed.
 The film was later filmed in 1961 by a foreign company as The Story of Joseph and His Brethren (film).
-Harry Cohn expressed his frustration with Hayworth in a 1957 interview with Time magazine:
+Cohn expressed frustration with Hayworth in a 1957 interview with Time magazine:

 Hayworth might be worth ten million dollars today easily!
 She owned 25% of the profits with her own company and had hit after hit and she had to get married and had to get out of the business and took a suspension because she fell in love again!
 In five years, at two pictures a year, at 25%!
 Think of what she could have made!
 But she didn't make pictures!
 She took two or three suspensions!
 She got mixed up with different characters!
-Unpredictable!"
+Unpredictable!

 By the time Hayworth returned to the screen for Fire Down Below (1957) with Robert Mitchum and Jack Lemmon, Kim Novak had become Columbia's top female star.
 Her last musical was Pal Joey (1957) with Frank Sinatra and Novak (Hayworth had top billing in both pictures but actually played a supporting role in Pal Joey).
-Hayworth then left Columbia for good.
+Henceforth, Hayworth permanently ceased to work for Columbia.